-The U.S. commercial sockeye salmon fishery in Dry Bay traditionally opens for a 24-hour period beginning on the first Sunday in June; and the first Sunday in June for 2022 will be 24-hours for SW 24.
-A six-inch maximum mesh restriction will be in place through July 24, SW 30 and live Chinook salmon will be asked to be released.
-Management strategies will remain conservative through SW 29 until it can be ascertained that the Klukshu River sockeye salmon escapement goal range will be met.
+The U.S. commercial sockeye salmon fishery in Dry Bay will open for a 24-hour period beginning on the first Sunday in June (SW 24).
+A six-inch maximum mesh restriction will be in place through June, SW 26 and live Chinook salmon will be asked to be released.
+Management strategies will remain conservative through SW 26 until it can be ascertained that the Klukshu River sockeye salmon escapement goal range will be met.

 Historically, inseason management decisions have been made by monitoring fishery performance data and comparing it to historical CPUE for a given opening to adjust time and area openings.
 Parent-year escapement information and harvest trends are also considered when determining weekly fishing periods.
 Although there is no directed Chinook salmon fishery, the directed sockeye salmon fishery opens during the peak of Chinook salmon return to the Alsek River.
 Peak timing appears to be during the first two weeks of June based on tagging data (1998-2004) and Chinook salmon test fishery data (2005-2008, 2011 and 2012).
 Chinook salmon tagging studies conducted from 1998 through 2004 indicated that approximately 15% to 30% of Chinook salmon passing through Dry Bay are bound for the Klukshu River drainage.
 U.S. Alsek River harvests have been less than 1,000 Chinook salmon each year since 1981; with a historical average harvest of approximately 400 Chinook salmon.
-In 2021, the U.S. commercial fishery was opened for a total of 42 days with a harvest of 340 Chinook salmon and 8,877 sockeye salmon.
+In 2022, the U.S. commercial fishery was opened for a total of 56 days with a harvest of 112 Chinook salmon and 4,693 sockeye salmon.